calebjmatthews/endless-desert/concept.md

     * Exquisite unmarked equipment is 80% 3, 18% 4, 2% 5
   - Effect display for leaders combines identical effects, and shows the cumulative total of overlapping effects.
 For example: Speed +10%, Speed +5%, Drink Speed +10%, Water Speed +5% would give the final effects Speed +16%, Drink Speed +27%, and Water Speed +33%

-Cooking:
+# Cooking:
   - Any combination of five ingredients can be selected, quality is a sum of ingredient quality + a multiplier for the dish
   - Several things can be used as a main ingredient: Lentils, Quail, Fish, Onion, Dates
   - These create the psuedo resource type for the final dish resource according to the tag they fall into: for example Lentils are a vegetable, so a dish with Lentils, Milk, and Water would be called "Plain Lentil Soup", but would have the resource type of "Vegetable Soup" for the purposes of grouping and studying
   - Soup = Ingredient + Water
-  - Stew = Ingredient + Milk + Water
-  - Pie = Ingredient + Wheat + Water
-  - Bread = Wheat + Water
+  - Bread = Grain + Water
   - Omelet = Ingredient + Egg + Water
+  - Stew = Ingredient + Milk
+  - Pie = Ingredient + Grain + Water
-  - Cake = Ingredient + Wheat + Milk + Egg + Water
+  - Cake = Ingredient + Grain + Milk + Egg
-  - Oil and spice can be added to any recipe to increase quality
+  - Oil and spice can be added to any recipe to increase value
   - Adjectives come from a spice used in the dish (or oil), then the main ingredient used in the dish.
 "Plain" is used if there is no spice or oil, "Tasty" is used if there is oil but no spice, and "Spiced" is used if there is more than one spice.
-For example, Lentils + Water + Olive Oil = "Tasty Lentil Soup", Fish + Wheat + Water + Peppercorns = "Peppered Fish Pie", Onion + Egg + Water = "Plain Onion Omelet"
+For example, Lentils + Water + Olive Oil = "Tasty Lentil Soup", Fish + Grain + Water + Peppercorns = "Peppered Fish Pie", Onion + Egg + Water = "Plain Onion Omelet"

-Tabs:
+# Tabs:
   - Map, showing locations of each building and the river running through the middle
   - Buildings, with an expandable list of buildings with the resources consumed/produced by each
     - Section headers with the category of building (Service?, Agriculture, Artisan???)